cloudblog004/fantasticfoodies/content/en/posts/1571-how-to-make-quick-healthy-stamina-soup.md

 1. First, cook garlic with mid-high heat.
 1. When garlic turned light brown add meat, cook another 2-3 mins.
 Then you add vegetables beside top of the nappa leaf.
 And cook another minute.
 1. Add water and cubes soup stock cook few more mins.
 1. Then add ginger and nappa top.
-Add salt &amp; pepper to taste, if need any.
+Add salt & pepper to taste, if need any.
 1. Ready to serve and ENJOY!

 The yellow bar at the bottom of your screen displays your stamina.
 Soup is a versatile, budget-friendly dish that you can make during tough times.
 You can also prepare a big batch of soup ahead of time and freeze it in individual containers for later consumption.
 Stamina is the energy and strength needed to exert oneself for a longer period of time.
 The word commonly relates to the exertion used for physical activities such as exercise and sports.